Areas of Support

 Questions?
-Contact Associate Director Victoria Gajc at firstname.lastname@example.org.
+Contact us at email@example.com.

-Paul Simon Public Policy Institute Endowment – the Institute’s main source of revenue for operational and programmatic needs.
+Paul Simon Public Policy Institute Endowment – The Institute’s main source of revenue for operational and programmatic needs.

-Friends of the Paul Simon Public Policy Institute Fund – designated for use by the Institute director to assist with expenses for operations, programs, and special initiatives.
+Friends of the Paul Simon Public Policy Institute Fund – Designated for use by the Institute director to assist with expenses for operations, programs, and special initiatives.

-Bill and Molly Norwood Fellowship – a lecture series honoring Bill and Molly Norwood to bring speakers to campus to address public policy and diversity.
+Bill and Molly Norwood Fellowship – A lecture series honoring Bill and Molly Norwood to bring speakers to campus to address public policy and diversity.

-Edwin Phillips Debate Team Scholarship – a scholarship has been established to honor students on SIU Carbondale’s championship debate team and his memory.
+Edwin Phillips Debate Team Scholarship – A scholarship has been established to honor students on SIU Carbondale’s championship debate team and his memory.
 The scholarship will be awarded annually to a debate team member who is an SIU student in good standing.
 There is a preference given to those with an interest in a career in public service, public policy, politics, or related fields.

-Gene Callahan Governmental Internship Endowment - provides students an internship opportunity in Springfield, Illinois to gain experience working with members of the state legislature, statewide offices, or state executive agencies.
+Gene Callahan Governmental Internship Endowment - Provides students an internship opportunity in Springfield, Illinois to gain experience working with members of the state legislature, statewide offices, or state executive agencies.

-Gil and Jean Kroening Fellowship Endowment – a lecture series honoring Gil and Jean Kroening to bring speakers on topics such as U.S. and world agriculture, food, and environmental issues.
+Gil and Jean Kroening Fellowship Endowment – A lecture series honoring Gil and Jean Kroening to bring speakers on topics such as U.S. and world agriculture, food, and environmental issues.

-Jeanne Hurley Simon Memorial Scholarship Endowment – this scholarship honors Jeanne's life and legacy, and assists young women dedicated to public service.
+Jeanne Hurley Simon Memorial Scholarship Endowment – This scholarship honors Jeanne's life and legacy, and assists young women dedicated to public service.

-Jeanne Hurley Simon Fellowship – established in memory of Paul Simon’s first wife, the lecture series features a woman of distinction in the areas of politics, government, and the law.
+Jeanne Hurley Simon Fellowship – Established in memory of Paul Simon’s first wife, the lecture series features a woman of distinction in the areas of politics, government, and the law.

-John Hayward Fellowship – a lecture series honoring Jack and Muriel Hayward’s commitment to the Carbondale community by hosting speakers on topics related to politics and religion or politics and the arts.
+John Hayward Fellowship – A lecture series honoring Jack and Muriel Hayward’s commitment to the Carbondale community by hosting speakers on topics related to politics and religion or politics and the arts.

-John White Fellowship – a lecture series honoring a retired Chicago-area businessman and former head of the Better Government Association to host speakers on issues related to state and municipal government.
+John White Fellowship – A lecture series honoring a retired Chicago-area businessman and former head of the Better Government Association to host speakers on issues related to state and municipal government.

-Mike Lawrence Scholarship Endowment – supports a scholarship to be awarded each year to a student who is involved with the Paul Simon Public Policy Institute with a preference that the recipient is a member of the Student Ambassador Program, an African-American, and highly involved in the SIU Carbondale community.
+Mike Lawrence Scholarship Endowment – Supports an annually awarded scholarship to a student actively involved with the Institute.
+Preference is given to students who are a member of the Institute's Student Ambassador Program, African-American, and students who are highly involved in the SIU Carbondale community.

-Ralph A. Dunn Fellowship – a lecture series honoring a former Republican state legislator from southern Illinois to host a speaker involved in state government.
+Ralph A. Dunn Fellowship – A lecture series honoring a former Republican state legislator from southern Illinois to host a speaker involved in state government.